tcsenpai/gigacode/commands/review.md

 You will then delete `PR_REVIEW_RAW.md`.

 Your output will be a concise but complete explanation of the review together with actionable suggestions and references to the polished file.
+You should always list the final findings.

+## Error Handling

+The review command might fail and will return some error messages.
+If you find error messages:

+a) If there are only error messages inform the user and suggest running the review command again in some minutes (errors on coderabbit side)
+b) If there is a mix of error messages and reviews, warn the user and continue with the usual workflow suggesting to run the review command again after this round

 ## Custom instructions